wilmixjemin8/Web/README.md

 Note:   WML   syntax   and  outputs  will  not  be   shown.
 Since   WML  is  not   opensource  due   to   userfriendly  design.

-AND  Web  is   the  Last   Technology   of  JAS.

 Note: Web  and  WXML  is   also  called  as  WEB1.0 and   it  is  part  of  CWEB technologies.